 Who doesn’t love candles?!
 Even better – who doesn’t love vegan candles?
 Here’s a collection of gorgeous vegan candles to treat your favourite vegan to this Christmas.

-I hope you’ve found this list helpful!
+After reading this, hopefully, you’ll never struggle when deciding what to buy a vegan for Christmas again.
 Have I missed your favourite vegan brand off this list?
 Let me know in the comments below!